The One Liner

 Summary

-Do we even know what it takes for a person to give this kind of full-time service to everyone in the house?
-And do we even care about the lady in the house?
+Do we even know what it takes for a person to give this kind of full-time service giver to everyone in the house?
+They are hidden contributors to every economy across the world.

-It obviously makes you believe why many women left their jobs during pandemic, because obviously creches were closed, in-laws as well as spouse (in some cases) became demanding and hence, it became too difficult for them to maintain work-life balance.
+Believe us!
+Many women left their jobs during the pandemic because creches were closed, both in-laws and spouses (in some cases) became demanding, and hence, it became too difficult for them to maintain a work-life balance.

-In this movie, both female and male protagonists had an arranged marriage setup and there is no problem in the beginning.
-But with time, the lady’s slight adjustments became a problem later.
+Similarly, in this movie, both female and male protagonists have an arranged marriage setup, and there is no problem in the beginning.
+But with time, the lady’s slight normal adjustments became an exponentially bigger problem later.

-Those slight adjustments were not made for a few days; it was rather constantly becoming an everyday affair.
-And the workload kept piling with each passing day.
-It’s not that family didn’t know what could make a person’s life easier, but they just did it because that was their comfort zone and expect that the lady in the house should be in full submissive mode.
+Those slight adjustments were made for a few days but later became an everyday affair.
+Later, the workload keeps piling up with each passing day.
+It’s not that family didn’t know what could make a person’s life easier, but they just did it because that was their comfort zone and expected the lady in the house to be in full submissive mode.

-The creators of the movie are trying to address a problem that is – ” Women has to do it all.”
+The movie’s creators are trying to address a problem: “ Women have to do it all.”
 But at the cost of what?

 Not Just a Movie Review: The Great Indian Kitchen